bitcoin/bitcoin/README.rst

 - Multiple unit support, can show subdivided bitcoins (uBTC, mBTC) for users that like large numbers

 - Support for English, German and Dutch languages

+- Address books and transaction table can be sorted by any column

 This has to be done: